NotDarkn/ultradocs/docs/any/6-heresy/any-6-2.md

 Slam jump, punch the coin <br/>
 Dash and punch the coin <br/>
 Slam <br/>
-Wait until the coin falls under Gabriel then jump and punch it <br/>
+Wait until the coin falls under Gabriel, then jump and punch it <br/>
 Fire the [charge shot and electric railcannon](/speedrun-tech.md#ricostacks) up through Gabriel into the coin

 ### Stuon Kill